What is a portfolio?

 THINGS TO CONSIDER

-Before implementing digital portfolios, you might consider the following questions from this Edutopia article, Using E-Portfolios in the Classroom.
+Before implementing digital notebooks and portfolios, you might consider the following questions from this Edutopia article, Using E-Portfolios in the Classroom.

 - Can student work be made public or is it housed inside a “walled garden,” ie: restricted to school community only?